-The Standard plan gives you 1,000 toll-free minutes; the Premium plan gives you 2,500 toll-free minutes; and the Enterprise plan gives you 10,000-toll free minutes.
+The Standard plan gives you 1,000 toll-free minutes; the Premium plan gives you 2,500 toll-free minutes, and the Enterprise plan gives you 10,000-toll free minutes.
 These minutes are shared between all users in the account.
-Note that in order to use these minutes, you have to order the toll-free number, which will cost you an extra $4.99/mo.
-All three plans give you unlimited fax number, although again a dedicated fax number will cost you an extra $4.99; the free trial lasts 30 days.
+Note that to use these minutes, you have to order the toll-free number, which will cost you an extra $4.99/mo.
+All three plans give you an unlimited fax number, although again a dedicated fax number will cost you an extra $4.99; the free trial lasts 30 days.

 All three Professional plans give you paperless fax and web support; the Pro Plus and Pro Power add a dedicated fax number; the Pro Plus and Pro Power give you a dial-by-name directory; the Pro Plus and Pro Power give you phone support.
 The free trial lasts seven days and lets you use up to 30 minutes.